CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: Calculation process and Analysis of CP asymmetry

-Within a specific range of invariant masses, we observe a significant variation in CP asymmetry within the $ \rho^{0 }$- $ \omega - \phi$ mass region.
-The maximum value of CP asymmetry reaches an impressive $91\%$.
-Notably, slight peaks are observed at positions corresponding to the mass of the $\phi$ meson.
+In Fig. 5, we present the relationship between the invariant mass of the $\pi^+\pi^{-}$ pair and the CP asymmetry in the decay process $\bar{B}_{d}^{0}\rightarrow \pi ^+\pi ^-\pi ^0$.
+Within a specific range of invariant masses, we observe a significant variation in CP asymmetry within the $ \rho^{0}-\omega-\phi$ masses region.
+The maximum value of CP asymmetry reaches $91\%$.
+Notably, slight peaks are observed at positions corresponding to the mass of the $\phi$ meson from Fig. 6.

 To gain further insights into these observations, we investigate the impact of both three-particle and two-particle mixing effects on CP asymmetry in this decay process.
 By conducting regional integration analysis of CP and examining resonance effects on CP asymmetry, we enhance our understanding of the contributions from different factors to variations in CP violation.
 Detailed discussions regarding this topic are presented in the subsequent section.